Reading

 But Jesus.

 Jesus changes everything.
-A deeper and fuller, more beautiful, saving work than Moses could do.
+A deeper and full, more beautiful, saving work that Moses could do.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

 In Jesus we do not perish and fall in the wilderness.
-Just as with Moses on the mount of transfiguration, Jesus brings (saves) us into the promised land.
+In Jesus we are brought into the promised land, as with Moses on the mount of transfiguration (see Matthew 17).

 Hallelujah, what a Saviour!